-The A3m design has been used successfully on most of the current popular masts.
+The A5m design will work successfully on most of the current popular masts.
 The standard luff curve works on the CST 21 and 22 and the Ctech 03 and 03b.
 Mach 2 medium masts also work on this design.

 The above mast designs have quite a large difference of total max bend - using the IMCS system they vary from 52 to 67 so having the right mast for your weight is important when looking at this number.
-But just as important is the “flex curve”, this is the differential between the bend offset at 25% and 75%.
+However, just as important is the “flex curve”.
+This is the differential between the bend offset at 25% and 75%.
 It is this number the luff curve must match.

 Low stretch is not always the end goal and having a progressive feel through the controls is also important - often this is achieved by allowing more stretch.
 So some stretch here and less stretch there will also lend itself to achieving the desired shape and handling characteristic.